-Medically known as a reduction mammoplasty, breast reduction surgery helps alleviate concerns related to large, elongated, or pendulous breasts.
+Breast Reduction surgery, medically known as a reduction mammoplasty is performed in Melbourne by Dr Craig Rubinstein, a Specialist Plastic Surgeon and expert in Reductions.
+The surgery helps alleviate concerns related to large, elongated, or pendulous breasts.
 Women may want to reduce the size or weight of their breasts for a number of reasons, including:

 - The size, position, or weight of the breasts (which may be overly large, heavy, or drooping)

 - Breasts may cause neck or back pain, or skin irritations

 - Posture may be affected due to breast weight

 - Social discomfort